 We developed our process and methodology to safeguard our clients.

 Our information gathering process remains the same whether we test your network or your web application in AWS.
 We will work with you to understand the goals and the scope of the test.
 Then we will gather the needed information to access your systems; whether that is web app or IAM credentials or setting up access to an internal network Then we will conduct automated and manual reconnaissance to understand the environment.

 Threat modeling is a multi-step process.
 Initial threat modeling will be done through discussions with the client to identify their most important assets to protect.
-For some companies, this could be financial data; for others, Intellectual Property.
+For some companies, this could be financial data, for others, Intellectual Property.
 A nonprofit organization, in contrast, may see the most critical asset as something as fundamental as donor trust.
-RedTeam Security looks out for ways these "crown jewels" could be compromised and other assets that might get overlooked but is vital to the business.
+RedTeam Security looks out for ways these "crown jewels" could be compromised and other assets that might get overlooked but are vital to the business.

 Because there are more role-based access capabilities in the AWS environment than in a typical Active Directory environment, misconfigured roles and policies for users, groups, and services can become a significant liability.
-Our knowledgeable testers understand the risks associated with overly permissive or misconfigured policies and recommend best practices to maintain a secure identity and access management services.
+Our knowledgeable testers understand the risks of overly permissive or misconfigured policies and recommend best practices to maintain a secure identity and access management services.
 This includes checks to ensure that your organization's IAM policies follow principles of least privilege.

 The vulnerability analysis step involves documentation and risk analysis of vulnerabilities discovered during the previous stages.
-This includes analyzing results from the output of various automated and manual testing techniques.
+This includes analyzing results from the output of various automated and manual security testing techniques.